 David Milgrim’s Time to Get Up, Time to Go (2006) follows a little boy and his doll throughout their day.
-Simple illustrations and text make the picture book accessible to very young children to whom the cheerful illustrations will likely appeal.
-The young protagonist takes his pale-blue doll with him everywhere.
-His daily activities pivot around homemaking and include cleaning and cooking.
+The boy’s daily activities pivot around homemaking and include cleaning and cooking.
+Simple, whimsical illustrations and rhyming text make the book accessible to very young children to whom the cheerful illustrations will likely appeal.

 The book is a sweet and subtle representation of a little boy disrupting gender stereotypes without even knowing it.
 Because of the simplicity of text and image this book would work well for the under three-year-old crowd but the things that make it great for toddlers mean older children won’t find it very engaging.